rcsb/strucmotif-search/README.md

 Configure by placing your `application.properties` on the classpath.

 ## Index Structure Data and Run Updates
 You will need to process your corpus of structure data before using the service.
-This will create an optized version of all structure files and add them to an inverted index that allows efficient searching.
+This will create an optimized version of all structure files and add them to an inverted index that allows efficient searching.

 Details can be found in: